wp-plugins/calculated-fields-form/README.txt

 * Instruct.
 Text: Use this area for adding instructions to the end user.
 * Section Break: A line / separator for sections into the same page.
 * Page Break: A separator for pages on multi page forms.
-* Sumary: Displays a summary of form fields with the values entered.
+* Summary: Displays a summary of form fields with the values entered.
 * Calculated field: .. and of course, the calculated field that accepts formulas, functions and many related settings.

 In addition to the above, the following fields are available only in the **Developer** version of plugin: